robertpassmann/robertpassmann.github.io/_pages/teaching.md

   - /teaching.html
 ---

-If you are interested in an individual project under my supervision (e.g., a project in the MSc Logic, or a Bachelor's thesis for the BSc Mathematics), please do get in touch via e-mail so that we can further discuss your interests.

 ## Courses
 - Lecturer
   - **Rudiments of Axiomatic Set Theory**, MSc Logic, University of Amsterdam, semester 1, 2022-23.